-311. Biochemistry I - The biochemistry of proteins, carbohydrates, lipids, enzymes and coenzymes is discussed with an emphasis on the structure/function properties of biomolecules.
+- 311. Biochemistry I The biochemistry of proteins, carbohydrates, lipids, enzymes and coenzymes is discussed with an emphasis on the structure/function properties of biomolecules.
 A background of Biology 240 or equivalent is highly recommended, but not required.
 Lecture, 3 hours per week; discussion session, 1 hour per week.
 Prerequisite: a grade of C- or better in Chemistry 231.
+Three Credits Chase Fall Semester - 314.
+Biochemistry II The course is a continuation of Chemistry 311 with emphasis on metabolic pathways (lipids, carbohydrates and proteins), regulatory processes, and transfer of genetic information.
+Lecture, 3 hours per week; discussion session, 1 hour per week.
+Prerequisite: a grade of C- or better in Chemistry 311.

-Three Credits Pikaart Fall Semester
+Three Credits Pikaart Spring Semester